Carbon Reduction Plan 🌱

 # Limited information is available for Interact’s Richmond site, where utilises are included in the property rent/business service charges.

-What has been excluded
+What has been excluded.

 Some procurement emissions are excluded.
-For example, some smaller sundry office supplies, vending machine products, and work undertaken by third parties as part of a contract arrangement with the Interact.
+For example, some smaller sundry office supplies, vending machine products, and work undertaken by third parties as part of a contract arrangement with Interact.
 This work can range from contractors work in purchasing of equipment or providing in site services.
 The information is either not readily available, held, or cannot be easily converted into carbon emissions at the current time.

 Fugitive emissions are those that are not physically controlled but result from unintentional release of GHGs in pressurised equipment.
 For Interact, these would apply to refrigerants, particularly from air conditioning provide by the Landlord as part of shared building services.
 It has not been technically feasible to include fugitive emissions.